samnakis/school-assigments/README.md

 - 👋 Hi, I’m @samnakis
-- 👀 I’m interested in finding a job in UX Design or Software Engineering
+- 👀 I’m interested in finding a job in UX Design, Software Engineering, or Technical Consulting
-- 🌱 I’m currently learning about Parallel Algorithms and Artificial Intelligence
 - 📫 How to reach me: sam.nakis1@gmail.com